Projects

 Small Mercies is the first solo show in England by Glasgow-based artist Matthew Arthur Williams.
 Spanning both galleries at Primary, the exhibition combines new printed media, sound and moving image.

-Nare Mokgotho of MADEYOULOOK collective and artist Zethu Maseko came together at Primary in the Edjardini structure to have a conversation about their overlapping practices.
+Nare Mokgotho of MADEYOULOOK collective and artist Zethu Maseko came together at Primary in the Ejaradini structure to have a conversation about their overlapping practices.
 The artists discuss how they understand the place of nature and land in their work.

 Mummy Hood Nesting Forest is a site to get lost: a forest, a URL, and a new work of fiction by artist David Steans.
 The commission takes the form of a multipart story hosted online in its entirety via a bespoke website.
 A macabre story about storytelling, preparedness, and packable techwear, Mummy Hood Nesting Forest uses the provisional scenario of a hiker getting lost in the woods to conjure, recur, rewrite, and exhume.